-To time your drives to coincide with peak fall color season, In September and October, the Maine Department of Conservation offers weekly reports on foliage conditions throughout the state.
-The Maine Office of Tourism provides a toll-free foliage hotline from mid-September through Columbus Day: 1-888-MAINE45 (624-6345).
+To time your drives to coincide with peak fall colors in September and October, the Maine Department of Agriculture, Conservation and Forestry offers weekly reports on foliage conditions throughout the state.
+The Maine Office of Tourism also provides a toll-free foliage hotline from mid-September through Columbus Day: 888-MAINE45 (624-6345).

 Georgetown Island makes for a great day trip while in southern or Midcoast Maine.
 Detour off Coastal Route 1 in Bath for a chance to see quiet fishing villages, ocean views, and foliage, too.

-An ideal place to stop is the Marina at beautiful Robinhood Cove, home to the Osprey Restaurant.
+An ideal place to stop is the Marina at beautiful Robinhood Cove, home to the Anchor Bar & Grill at the Osprey Nest.
 Enjoy the great views of sailboats and powerboats cruising in and out of the cove, and dine on fresh seafood.

 Enjoy the island in its autumn finery, set against the blue waters of the ocean and rivers.
 It's one of the best places to see fall foliage in Midcoast Maine.

 Freeport is a quick, 20-minute drive up Interstate-95 from Portland, but to get the best look at the foliage, try the back roads instead.
 Leaving Portland via Interstate 295 North, take the exit for Route 1.
 Near Falmouth Foreside, veer right onto Route 88.